Innovation Ecosystem: (Changing perspectives)²

 Who we are

-Mark is a co-Founder of Innovation Ecosystem.
+Mark is CEO and Founder of Innovation Ecosystem.
 An anthropologist by training, he was fortunate to discover management consulting is a great way to defer making any career choices.
 The exposure that this role gave to the myriad approaches to business fuelled a lifelong interest looking at the world through different lenses.
-An interest that found a natural place in his executive role with a global agri-pharma company – where he also came to understand more about the power of ecosystems in business and nature.
+An interest that found a natural place in his executive role with a global agri-business – where he also came to understand more about the power of ecosystems in business and nature.
 Mark lives in Switzerland with his family, and a small selection of bikes, books and Bordeaux wines, none of which get enough attention.

 Chryssa is an Innovation Ecosystem partner.
 A product of diversity, she grew up in Canada, the child of Greek immigrants, and spent her early summers in Greece – where her two cultures often collided.
 Diversity of perspectives followed in her work journey where having earned her MBA she then spent 15 years working in the non-profit sector -often feeling torn between two worlds.
 Things came together when she founded Sidekicks, a social enterprise helping young people build their future at work.
 Today she leads the School for Social Entrepreneurs which allows her to see social change and life from different perspectives.